dompainter/dms/README.md

-# DMS
+# DMS 🚧

 The purpose of this repository is to provide a component library that is demonstrated through storybook and tested using jest.
 I have added additional libraries (such as webpack and babel) in case this turns into more than a component library further down the line.

-## Stub contains
+## Contains 🎁
-- React
+- React ⚛
-- ESLint
+- ESLint 🕵️‍♂️
-- Webpack
+- Webpack 📦
-- Babel
+- Babel ⚙️
-- Live updating
+- Live updating ♻️
-- Storybook
+- Storybook 📚
-- Jest and Enzyme testing
+- Jest and Enzyme testing 🧪

-## Scripts
+## Scripts 🖌

 - `npm run dev` to run the project at `localhost:8080`
 - `npm run lint` to lint the project (ESLint config file provided)
 - `npm run webpack` to build and bundle the project into a `build` directory (not provided here)